JB515/JB515.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Joshua presents a selection of recent research projects to members of the Healthcare Robotics (HeRo) Lab at Seoul National University in South Korea
+I enjoyed presenting a selection of recent research projects to members of the Healthcare Robotics (HeRo) Lab at Seoul National University in South Korea